-If you have identified a project which will address water quality issues you should discuss the proposal with your local Catchment Management Officer before submitting your application.
-You can contact your Catchment Management Officer on RiverBasinPlanning@daera-ni.gov.uk.
+If you have identified a project that falls within these themes you should discuss the proposal with your local Catchment Management Officer before submitting your application.
+You can contact your Catchment Management Officer by e-mailing RiverBasinPlanning@daera-ni.gov.uk.

-You will also need to secure match funding as this scheme will only fund up to 75% of the Project cost.
+You will also need to secure match funding, as this scheme will only fund up to 85 % of the Project cost.